 What is the German work visa?

 The German work visa allows you to work for an employer in Germany.
 This visa is only for employee jobs and is tied to a specific job.
-The work visa allows travel to Germany and gives you access to a residence permit for the same duration than the work visa.
+The work visa allows travel to Germany and gives you access to a residence permit for the same duration as the work visa.
 The official German name of the visa is Aufenthaltserlaubnis zum Zweck der Beschäftigung (residence permit for the purpose of employment).

 Please read our freelance visa guide if you want to do consultant work or open a business in Germany.